 Pedestal sump pumps sit on a pedestal that keeps them out of the water.
-Check Primary Pump
+What Pedestal Pump is Right For You?

 Unlike submersible pumps, these don't have the motor-cooling advantage of being surrounded with water.